 Studies have shown that male menopause or andropause happens in men aged 50 or older when testosterone production drops.

 Testosterone fuels changes during puberty and affects a man’s mental and physical energy as well as regulates other key evolutionary features.

-As the levels of testosterone drops, it causes a hormonal imbalance and these may eventually lead to the development of enlarged male breasts.
+As the levels of testosterone drops, it causes a hormonal imbalance and these may eventually lead to the development of gynecomastia.